 CONCLUSIONS: POEM resulted in a successful palliation of symptoms in the majority of patients after 5 years, though these results emphasize the importance of long-term follow-up in all patients.

 Teitelbaum, Ezra N; Dunst, Christy M; Reavis, Kevin M; Sharata, Ahmed M; Ward, Marc A; DeMeester, Steven R; and Swanström, Lee L, "Clinical outcomes five years after POEM for treatment of primary esophageal motility disorders."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 71.